-There's a volcanic island near Dumaguete that we've been wanting to visit for some time.
-It's called "Apo Island" which (according to Wikipedia) is derived from the Filipino translation "Grandchild".
-We were all there for one reason--to see sea turtles!
-Unfortunately, I don't have an underwater camera so I can't post any pictures of the turtles here.
-Our friends were able to capture a video of the turtles we saw though.
+There's a volcanic island near Dumaguete that we've wanted to visit for some time.
+Apo island which (according to Wikipedia) is derived from the Filipino word for grandchild.
+We were all there for one reason—to witness sea turtles in the wild!
+Unfortunately, I don't have an underwater camera, so I don't have pictures of the turtles.

 View of Dumaguete's peaks from the island.

 The water was inviting if it weren't for the venomous sea snakes and lionfish swimming around.
 We took a swim and were surprised that the water was deep despite the low tide.
 It was fun snorkeling all day, watching the corals underwater.
 There were air bubbles coming out from the rocks.
 The corals and fish looked pretty healthy.

 When the sun wasn't too hot anymore, we went for a walk around the island.